 The New Media B.A.
 Program at Purchase College offers an interdisciplinary curriculum that lies at the intersection of art, society, and technology.
 Students study the effects of digital media from multiple perspectives, giving them the tools to be well-rounded citizens in an increasingly complex society and allowing them to develop their own voice through guided research and hands-on production.

 In this program students learn about current technology and acquire the knowledge and skills needed to understand forthcoming technologies, not least in relation to key social and historical contexts.
 The program’s strong liberal arts component provides students with critical and conceptual frameworks which, when combined with the acquisition of practical skills, help to prepare them for the workforce and/or graduate study.

 Courses are drawn from the visual and performing arts, computer science, the social sciences, and other liberal arts disciplines.
 Students majoring in New Media are offered a structured, well-rounded foundation covering a range of methodologies and content areas, with analysis and production often present within the same course.
 Collaboration is particularly encouraged, as are experimental and creative approaches to media production and distribution.
 Each semester the New Media program and the Neuberger Museum of Art co-host a series of lectures and workshops by accomplished artists, technologists, and theorists in the field of new media.

 Advanced Standing and the Senior Project

 After applying for and receiving advanced standing, new media majors pursue a program of upper-level study designed by the student.
 This provides students with the opportunity to pursue individual interests while at the same time developing a focus in new media.
-As part of this program of study, all students are expected to complete an 8-credit senior project, which is supervised by a faculty member of the New Media Board of Study.
+As part of this program of study, all students are expected to complete an 8-credit senior project, which is supervised by a faculty member of the New Media Department.
 Various types of senior projects are acceptable, and collaboration among students is encouraged.